logic-seminar-verona/website/posts/main/2020-03-09-short-course.md

 **Category theory and point-free topology**

-The Short Course "Category Theory and Point-Free Topology" is primarily aimed at both undergraduate and postgraduate students in mathematics with an interest in the intersection between logic, algebra and topology.
+The Compact Course "Category Theory and Point-Free Topology" is primarily aimed at both undergraduate, graduate and postgraduate students in mathematics with an interest in the intersection between logic, algebra and topology.
 The event will take place at the Department of Computer Science of the University of Verona, located in Strada le Grazie 15,